KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 the application's bundle resources are searched first:
 `(bundle)/Contents/Resources/`.

+System installed drivers will be ignored if drivers are found inside of the app bundle.
+This is because there is not a standard mechanism in which to distinguish drivers that happen to be duplicates.
+For example, MoltenVK is commonly placed inside application bundles.
+If there exists a system installed MoltenVK, the loader will load both the app bundled and the system installed MoltenVK, leading to potential issues or crashes.
+Drivers found through environment variables, such as `VK_DRIVER_FILES`, will be used regardless of whether there are bundled drivers present or not.

 #### Example macOS Driver Search Path

 For a fictional user "Me" the Driver Manifest search path might look